oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/13-add-data-selectors-to-sales-dashboard.md

 ## Task 6 - Update the Sales Chart Query

 Update the query used by the Sales chart to use the Time Level and Geography selectors.
 The query will select time periods at the chosen level and geography for the chosen geography member.
+Note that this query follows the familary SELECT ...
+FROM ...
+WHERE pattern.
+Joins and GROUP BY are replaced by the HIERARCHIES clause.

 1. Replace the SQL Query used by the Sales chart with the following query: